DVFS-IIT-Gandhinagar/Distributed-Virtual-File-System/docs/features/crash_recovery.md

   - Checks each registered server's `now - LastHeartbeatUnix`.
   - If delta > 30 seconds (`-heartbeat_timeout`), the node status transitions from `healthy` to `stale`.
 - **Routing Exclusion**: When a client requests `Navigate(username, rootUser)`, the MetaServer checks the hosting node's status.
 Stale nodes are rejected with:
-  `"root user 'alice' is on unavailable file server"`.
+  `"root user 'alice' is currently unavailable"`.
 - **Automatic Re-Attachment**: When an offline FileServer comes back online, its registration loop automatically reconnects to the MetaServer, sends a `Heartbeat`, and the MetaServer restores its status to `healthy`.

 ### 2.4 Admin Console Cold-Start Recovery